Homology operations and cosimplicial iterated loop spaces: Convergence of operations

 can be seen a cosimplicial extension of the usual external Browder operation (see \cite[p.184]{may}).
 The right hand composite is given by

 The composite is equal to We see this show up as the the bottom left portion of the commutative diagram

-Our definition of the Browder operation from page~\pageref{D:bo} is essentially the upper right portion of this diagram.
-Thus we see that our definition agrees with the classical one. \begin{thm} We consider the map as the classical external Browder operation.
-This map descends to filtration quotients and, furthermore, our spectral sequence version $\extbrow_n$ from page~\pageref{D:bo} makes the following diagram commute.
+Our definition of the Browder operation Definition~\ref{D:bo} is essentially the upper right portion of this diagram.
+Thus we see that our definition agrees with the classical one. \begin{theorem} We consider the map as the classical external Browder operation.
+This map descends to filtration quotients and, furthermore, our spectral sequence version $\extbrow_n$ from Definition~\ref{D:bo} makes the following diagram commute.